 These specifications have been developed as a reference document aimed primarily at GS1 Member Organisations (who also produce local language user manuals) and system engineers developing software based upon GS1 system standards.
 All aspects of the GS1 system are summarised in section 1, which is recommended for those wishing to become familiar with the GS1 system logic and terminology.
-Each application section mandates the use of system features defined elsewhere in this document, such as check digits, element strings, data carriers, and barcode symbol placement.
+Each application section mandates the use of system features defined elsewhere in this document, such as check digits, element strings, data carriers and barcode symbol placement.
 The sections of these GS1 General Specifications are:

 - Section 1 Basics and principles of the GS1 system: Provides an introduction to the core components of the GS1 system.

 - Section 2 Application standards: Provides a definition for each GS1 application using a template format.
 Each application is uniquely identified and contains a description, the associated GS1 key, its definition and links to relevant data structures and attributes (section 3), rules (section 4), carrier specifications (section 5), placement (section 6) and unique processing requirements (section 7).

 - Section 3 GS1 Application Identifier definitions: Describes the meaning, structure and function of the GS1 element strings so they can be correctly processed in users’ application programs.

 - Section 4 Application rules: Provides the rules for use of GS1 keys in their application environments.
 Differences in industries are included as well as the data relationship rules for GS1 Application Identifier use.

 - Section 5 Data carriers: Provides a detailed description of the data carriers that are endorsed by GS1.
 It includes symbol specification tables for use in the supply chain operational environment as well as the related barcode production and quality assessment required to achieve excellent scan rates.

 - Section 6 Symbol placement guidelines: Provides guidance on symbol placement as well as transport label standards and tag standards.